Weaver survives recall, city council undergoes major realignment, voter turnout hits 17 percent

 –In the Third Ward, City council President Kerry Nelson lost to 19-year-old college student Santino Guerra, 37 percent to 62 percent.

-–In the Fifth Ward, incumbent Wantwaz Davis lost to Jerri Winfrey-Carter, 52 to 44 percent.
+–In the Fifth Ward, incumbent Wantwaz Davis lost to Jerri Winfrey-Carter, 44 to 52 percent.

 –First Ward Councilman Eric Mays won strongly, defeating Anita Brown 69 percent to 29 percent.

-–In the Fourth Ward, Kate Fields defeated Michael Doan 63 percent to 31 percent.
+–In the Fourth Ward, incumbent Kate Fields defeated Michael Doan 63 percent to 31 percent.

-–And in the Seventh Ward, Monica Galloway surpassed many predictions by defeating newcomer Heather Morolla Kale 52 percent to 44 percent.
+–And in the Seventh Ward, incumbent Monica Galloway surpassed many predictions by defeating newcomer Heather Morolla Kale 52 percent to 44 percent.

 –Sixth Ward Councilman Herbert Winfrey held on to his seat, defeating newcomer Chia Morgan 54 to 43 percent.